molleer/blame-alert/README.md

 # Blame alert

-GiHub action which tags users whose code has been altered in a PR.
+GitHub action which tags users whose code has been altered in a PR.
 It uses `git blame` to determine who is the author of the code which has changed.

 ### Usage